-Over-the-counter medication such as ibuprofen, allergy medication, antacids or topical antibiotics may be kept by youth participants in their personal first aid kits.
+Over-the-counter medication such as ibuprofen, allergy medication, antacids or topical antibiotics may be kept by youth participants or parent chaperones in their personal first aid kits.
 These medications should be listed on the Mountaineers Medical Administration Form and kept in a clearly marked container with expiration date.